 Our revenue from collaborative agreements is dependent upon the status of our preclinical and clinical programs.
 If we fail to advance these programs to the point of being able to enter into successful collaborations, we will not receive any future milestone or other collaborative payments.
+Any future revenue directly from product sales would depend on our ability to successfully complete clinical studies and establish a market for our products.

-If our development collaborations with other parties fail, the development of our drug candidates will be delayed or stopped discovery of proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets;
+If our development collaborations with other parties fail, the development of our drug candidates will be delayed or stopped

-We rely completely upon other parties for many important stages of our drug development programs, including:
+We rely heavily upon other parties for many important stages of our drug development programs, including: